-- THE DIRECTOR OF INTERDISCIPLINARY STUDIES - Dr. Katie Van Wert, Assistant Professor, Department of English, Linguistics, and Writing Studies The Director is the initial contact for students interested in the I.S. major.
+- THE DIRECTOR OF INTERDISCIPLINARY STUDIES - Dr. Jeanine Weekes Schroer, Assistant Professor, Department of English, Linguistics, and Writing Studies The Director is the initial contact for students interested in the I.S. major.
 Students should schedule an appointment with the Director to discuss preliminary proposals, program expectations, and guidelines.

-- THE ADVISOR OF INTERDISCIPLINARY STUDIES - Gabbie Scott, Advising & Academic Services.
-The Advisor functions as an initial contact, a liaison between the students, the I.S. committee, and faculty advisors.
-Advisement and proposal questions may be directed to the Advisor.
+- THE ADVISOR OF INTERDISCIPLINARY STUDIES - Advising & Academic Services professional advisors.
+The advisors within this office function as an initial contact, a liaison between the students, the I.S. committee, and faculty advisors.
+Advisement and proposal questions may be directed to any advisor.

 STUDENT LEARNING OUTCOMES

 Although each Interdisciplinary Studies major's curriculum is individualized, all students in the program will develop their ability to: